-Babies are born with about 100 million brain cells, or neurons.
+Babies are born with about 100 billion brain cells, or neurons.

 After birth, the task is to network all these cells together, via connection points called synapses.
 It’s the biggest job a little one’s brain has: In the baby and toddler years, the most highly evolved area of the brain creates two million new synapses per second.
 The brain actually makes more connections than it ever needs, and eventually it eliminates those that are never or rarely used.